Cutting Stained Glass Circles

 - Make sure the flat jaw is on top

-- Line the end of the jaw along the cut line and bend it downwards
+- Line the end of the jaw along the cut line where you ended the score and bend it gently downwards, making sure that you are holding it securely

-- If you need to, go to the other end of the score and repeat, this time with more of a ‘snapping’ motion
+- If the glass doesn’t break apart, go to the other end of the score and repeat, this time with more of a ‘snapping’ motion

 - Choose one of the sides first